-I am a lecturer in the University of Haifa, in the Department of Cognitive Sciences, in the Department of Information Systems, and in the School of Political Sciences.
+I am a senior lecturer at the Department of Cognitive Sciences, University of Haifa.
 Previously, I was part of an interdisciplinary team including neuroscientists and philosophers working on The Human Mind Project.
 I was also part of the Crowd Cognition group in the Institute of Cognitive Neuroscience in UCL, where we examined the way small groups and crowds make decisions.

 Before that, I did my PhD in computational neuroscience at the Hebrew University of Jerusalem, in the Interdisciplinary Center for Neural Computation (ICNC), where I studied multisensory integration and perception in Amir Amedi's lab.